shawnmckinney/role-engineering-sample/README.md

  2. Login to authentication form.

- 3. If everything works the Home page loads which has links and buttons to click on:
+ 3. If everything works the Home page loads with links and buttons to click on:
  ![sam*](src/main/javadoc/doc-files/Fortress-Saml-Demo-SuperUser.png "Home Page - sam*")

  4. Try a different user...
-  * Each user has different access rights to application.
+  * Each has different access rights to application.
   * A DSD constraint prevents johndoe from acquiring both buyer and seller role at same time.
   * All users have account.create and item.search through role inheritance with the base role: 'Users'.